icssc/AntAlmanac/README.md

     - Copy `apps/antalmanac-scheduler/db/.env.example` to `apps/antalmanac-scheduler/db/.env` (same `DB_URL` as above is fine).
     - For AANTS local runs, use `apps/aants/.env.example` as a template.

-    (Optional) Also set up your own Google OAuth to be able to test features that require signing in such as leaving reviews or saving roadmaps to your account.
-    Add the relevant variables/secrets to the .env file.

 5. Run database migrations to set up the database schema.

     ```bash